Serbia set to swallow bitter pill after snap election

 Facing the chop are dozens of factories and firms on state life support, Smederevo among them.
-The public sector employs nearly 800,000 people, or around half the Serbian workforce, and is a huge drain on the meagre eight-billion-euro ($11.1 billion) budget.
+The public sector employs nearly 800,000 people, or around half the Serbian workforce, and is a huge drain on the meager eight-billion-euro ($11.1 billion) budget.

 Successive governments since Serbia's emergence from isolation with the fall of strongman president Slobodan Milosevic in 2000 have shied away from reforming the public sector for fear of being punished by voters.

 But if opinion polls are to be trusted, the center-right Progressive Party (SNS) of Aleksandar Vucic will win big on Sunday, and enter power on an unprecedented mandate to stabilize Serbian finances.

 The stakes are high, as the biggest market to emerge from old federal Yugoslavia embarks on talks on joining the European Union within the next decade.

 "I didn't come to Smederevo to tell you that you will live easy, that milk and honey will flow, that flowers will bloom if you vote for us," Vucic said last month during campaigning in the town.
 "Reforms will be difficult and painful.
 Those who say cancer can be cured with aspirin are not being honest."

 For decades, public sector jobs were coveted for security, higher-than-average salaries and generous holidays.
 They were a rich source of political patronage, doled out to the party faithful with each change of government.